![]() Working in the Adriatic Grand Canal, Venice Italy April 1, 2001 |

 "The Last Wish" |

 The background image was taken from the W.M.
-Keck Observatory web page in Hawaii.
-The hexagonal pattern shows the structure of the segmented primary mirror common to both of the 10 meter telescopes, each of which consists of 36 1.8 meter segments.
+Keck Observatory web page in Hawaii many years ago.
+The hexagonal pattern shows the structure of the segmented primary mirror common to both of the 10 meter telescopes, each of which consists of 36 1.8 meter segments (see the Keck picture gallery).
 Evidently they don't use this image anymore, but I'm keeping it.
 I think it's cool.